Brawl at North Wilkesboro! Ricky Stenhouse Jr., Kyle Busch fight after All-Star Race

 “So yeah, just built up frustration for how he just runs his mouth all the time about myself.
 But I know he’s frustrated because he doesn’t run near as good as he used to.
 And I understand that.
 We’re a single-car team over here, working really hard to go out and get better each and every weekend.
 We had a really good game plan coming in.
 Our car was really strong. ...
 I was excited for the rest of the night, and he ruined it.”

-Stenhouse couldn’t leave the track early because there is no tunnel in North Wilkesboro Speedway.
+Stenhouse couldn’t leave the track early because there is no tunnel out of the infield at North Wilkesboro Speedway.
 The only way out requires walking the backstretch, which is only open once racing is done.

 “Being stuck in here definitely doesn’t help the frustration,” Stenhouse said with a laugh.
 “If there was a tunnel I probably would’ve been home watching the end of that, but here we are.”